See, Play and Learn

 Can pneumonia be prevented?

 - Pneumonia Symptoms and Diagnosis (American Lung Association)

 - Pneumonia Can Be Prevented -- Vaccines Can Help (Centers for Disease Control and Prevention)

 - Top 9 Ways to Reduce the Risk of Pneumonia If You or a Loved One Is Hospitalized (Association for Professionals in Infection Control and Epidemiology)

 - Petroleum Jelly: Safe for a Dry Nose?
-(Mayo Foundation for Medical Education and Research)
+(Mayo Foundation for Medical Education and Research) Also in Spanish

 - Adenoviruses (Centers for Disease Control and Prevention)